 If you or your children are eligible for Medicaid or CHIP and you’re eligible for health coverage from your employer, your state may have a premium assistance program that can help pay for coverage, using funds from their Medicaid or CHIP programs.

 The Employee Retirement Income Security Act of 1974 (ERISA) requires companies to file an annual report for each benefit plan with the Employee Benefits Security Administration.
 ERISA also requires that participants be given an annual summary of these financial reports within 60 days after the annual report is filed.
 This summary is called the Summary Annual Report (SAR).
 The publications listed below contain the SARs for the benefit plans shown.
 You can also get a copy of the full report without charge from the internet at: http://www.efast.dol.gov.
 Click Form 5500/5500-SF Search in the upper left corner.
-Questions should be directed to the Human Resources Service Center.
+Questions should be directed to the HR Service Center.

 Chevron Corporation, which covers the following plans: